axieinfinity/ronin-documentation/docs/delegators/stake/move.md

 ---
-description: Move your stake to another validator.
+description: Move your stake to another validator
 ---

 import stepOne from './assets/move-step-1.png'